opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-1.png" alt="">

 When a request takes longer than 200 ms, such as when a request takes 1110 ms instead of 400 ms, OpenSearch Benchmark sends the next request that was supposed to occur at 4.00 s based on the `target-throughput` of 4.10 s.
-All requests subsequent to the 4.10 s request attempt to re-synchronize with the `target-throughput` setting.
+All requests subsequent to the 4.10 s request attempt to re-synchronize with the `target-throughput` setting, as shown in the following image:

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-2.png" alt="">